Things to do in Victoria, British Columbia

 Located between the Empress Hotel and the BC Parliament Buildings, the Royal BC Museum specializes in British Columbia’s human and natural history.
 Plan to spend at least 3 hours at the museum, especially if you want to catch an IMAX film.

-Although we’ve only scratched the surface with things you should do in Victoria, hopefully this list gives you a good starting point.
+Although we’ve only scratched the surface when it comes to things to do in Victoria, hopefully this list gives you a good starting point.
 Our intent is to provide you with a full itinerary for a weekend getaway to one of our favourite North American cities.
-Hopefully it has inspired you to consider a trip to British Columbia’s OTHER beautiful waterfront city!

 Have you visited the city of Victoria?

-Share your recommendations for things to do in the comments section below
+Share your tips for things to do in Victoria in the comments section.